Results.

 20 January 1995

-Conviction for obtaining cattle by false pretences quashed where prosecution failed to prove dishonest taking beyond reasonable doubt.
+Conviction for obtaining cattle by false pretences quashed where evidence showed a consensual transaction without fraudulent intent.

 18 January 1995